Zomb1342/Pcileech-ISABridge-PC8/README.md

 Recommended Resolution
 None.
 This problem code should only appear when the DEVMGR_SHOW_NONPRESENT_DEVICES environment variable is set.

-***Its possbile that either this device does not generate interrupts or is not capable of generating interrupts in a modern pc.***
+***Its possbile that either this device does not generate interrupts or generates interrupts on a lower level that dvrscan doesn't detect***

 **More Info:**